gabrielmaialva33/flora-music-bot/config/README.md

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org
 3. `BOT_TOKEN` : Get it from [@Botfather](http://t.me/BotFather) in Telegram
-4. `MONGO_DB_URI` : Get mongo db uri from [MongoDB](https://cloud.mongodb.com)
+4. `MONGO_DB_URI` : Get mongo db [from here.](https://notreallyshikhar.gitbook.io/winxmusicbot/deployment/mongodb)
 5. `LOG_GROUP_ID` : You'll need a Private Group ID for this.
 Supergroup Needed with id starting from -100
-6. `OWNER_ID` : Your Owner ID for managing your bot., muktiple ids can be seperated by commas.
+6. `OWNER_ID` : Your Owner ID for managing your bot., multiple ids can be seperated by a space.
-7. `STRING_SESSIONS`: Pyrogram v2 session strings for multiple assistants, separated by commas.
+7. `STRING_SESSIONS`: Pyrogram v2 session string.
+If you want to use multiple assistants, separate them with commas.

 ## Non-Mandatory Vars